hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_6/conversations_and_dialogues/635_vi_sharat_chakravarty.md

 Swamiji: You see, the fact is that Shri Ramakrishna is not exactly what the ordinary followers have comprehended him to be.
 He had infinite moods and phases.
-Even if you might form an idea of the limits of Brahmajnâna, the knowledge of the Absolute, you could not have any idea of the unfathomable depths of his mind!
+Even if you might form an idea of the limits of Brahmajnāna, the knowledge of the Absolute, you could not have any idea of the unfathomable depths of his mind!
 Thousands of Vivekanandas may spring forth through one gracious glance of his eyes!
 But instead of doing that, he has chosen to get things done this time through me as his